 2001 Sept.
 26, 3:36 a.m.
 Moscow Time: Mission control in Korolev commanded the propulsion and instrument section, PAO, to jettison from the Docking Compartment of the Russian segment of the ISS.
 The PAO section then fired its engines to deorbit.
 The maneuver freed the nadir (Earth-facing) docking port on the Docking Compartment, which will be used by the ISS-bound Soyuz spacecraft.
 The PAO section originally served as an orbital tug for the Docking Compartment during it delivery from the initial orbit to the ISS.

-Docking Compartment-1 and Mini-Research Module-2 technical specifications:
+Technical specifications of Docking Compartment-1 and Mini-Research Module-2: